Milinkov-N/strategem-hero/README.md

   - Medium - from 4 to 6 inputs
   - Hard - from 7 and above inputs
 - Each level of strategems gives different score
-- Tracking of the score between matches.
-Between games (launches) best score is lost
+- Tracking of best score between launches

 ## How to play